 - 1 Pair of flip-flops: Whether it is to shower in public camping, to walk around in a luxury glamping tent, or for the beach, it is always handy to have a pair of flip-flops.

 - 1 Elegant pair of shoes: If you are staying in a luxury lodge that requires a more proper evening outfit.

 - Underwear: Your usual set.
 Ladies, you can consider bringing some sports bras, as the very bumpy roads can get quite uncomfortable.

-- Pijamas: I recommend to wear long pants, long sleeves PJ to avoid mosquitos.
+- Pijamas: I recommend wearing long pants, long sleeves PJ to avoid mosquitos.

 - 1 Scarf: I always carry a scarf with me when I travel.
-It keeps you warm in the morning, or in planes, and comes very handy if you are visiting a place of worship for example, that requires to cover your head or shoulders.
+It keeps you warm in the morning, or in planes, and comes very handy if you are visiting a place of worship for example, that requires covering your head or shoulders.